Guide to develop a catalog in RDMO

 We will also ignore the Conditions part for now.
 This feature allows us to show or hide pages (and Question sets and Questions) depending on the user’s answers to previous questions.
 We will skip this feature for this basic guide.

 We are now going to add new elements to our page.
 Elements can be Questions or a Question set.
-In our example, we want to use this second page to contain a question set that collects information about datasets, so we click on Create new question set in the Elements area.
+In our example, we want to use this second page to contain a question set that collects information about datasets.
+We could add existing ones by clicking on ´Add existing element´ in the Elements area, but in this case we will click on Create new question set.

 Adding Elements to the Page